Abbey Simon: Discography

 Abbey Simon recorded extensively on the VOX, Philips, and His Master's Voice labels.
 His discography includes the complete works of Frédéric Chopin and Maurice Ravel, major works of Johannes Brahms and Robert Schumann, and all of the piano concerti of Sergei Rachmaninoff with Leonard Slatkin and the St. Louis Symphony Orchestra.
+Classics Today's Jed Distler called Simon's Ravel set a reference recording, and David Hurwitz included it in his The Greatest Recordings EVER! series.